III. Faculty Employment Policies

 If the faculty member's supervisor is a dean or higher-level administrator, the process shall be altered to affect the appropriate administrative review.

-If a hearing is held, it shall be held within 30 days of the request for a formal inquiry by the AUH, or otherwise within 30 days of the dean's, vice provost's or provost's decision to hold a hearing.
+If a hearing is held, it shall be held within 30 days of the request for a formal inquiry by the AUH, or otherwise within 30 days of the dean's or provost's decision to hold a hearing.
 The dean shall convene a formal hearing into the matter by the standing committee of the college designated by the college to hear such matters.
 Procedures for that hearing shall be determined by the college but shall always include the right of the faculty member to know the proof of the alleged misconduct, the right to present arguments and evidence on his or her own behalf, the right to have the advice of counsel (although not necessarily the right to have counsel attend the hearing), and the right to a timely decision on the matter.
 The AUH or his or her designee shall have the burden of establishing that the faculty member engaged in misconduct.
 Following the hearing the college committee shall prepare a written summary of findings, including a recommendation by majority vote of those members hearing the matter regarding any proposed sanctions.
-This report shall be submitted to the provost, with copies to the appropriate vice provost, the dean, the faculty member and the AUH.
-Within five days from receipt of the college committee's report, the dean shall send any recommendations on the matter he or she determines are appropriate to the appropriate vice provost and the provost, with copies to the college committee, the AUH and the faculty member.
+This report shall be submitted to the provost, with copies to the dean, the faculty member and the AUH.
+Within five days from receipt of the college committee's report, the dean shall send any recommendations on the matter he or she determines are appropriate to the provost, with copies to the college committee, the AUH and the faculty member.

 Sanctions for misconduct may include, but are not limited to, a reprimand, oral or written, private or public; a period of suspension without pay; a reduction in salary; a reduction in rank; removal of specific privileges; or dismissal.